dyo/dyo/README.md

 - hyperscript helper
 - fast.

-source code self documented, see index.html.
+for the most part source code is self documented, see index.html.
 3kb min+gziped, 6.8kb min.

-###Supports: Chrome, Firefox, Safari, IE9+ (for now router is only IE10+)
+###Supports: Chrome, Firefox, Safari, IE9+ (for now the router only supports IE10+)